szaffarano/advent-of-code/2024/puzzles/day-10.md

 ```

 This larger example has 9 trailheads.
-Considering the trailheads in reading order, they have scores of `5`, `6`, `5`, `3`, `1`, `3`, `5`, `3`, and `5`.
-Adding these scores together, the sum of the scores of all trailheads is `*36*`.
+Considering the trailheads in reading
+order, they have scores of `5`, `6`, `5`, `3`, `1`, `3`, `5`, `3`, and `5`.
+Adding these scores together, the sum of the scores of all trailheads is
+`*36*`.

-The reindeer gleefully carries over a protractor and adds it to the pile. *What is the sum of the scores of all trailheads on your topographic map?*
+The reindeer gleefully carries over a protractor and adds it to the pile. *What
+is the sum of the scores of all trailheads on your topographic map?*

 Your puzzle answer was `754`.

-The first half of this puzzle is complete!
-It provides one gold star: \*

 \--- Part Two ---
 ----------

-The reindeer spends a few minutes reviewing your hiking trail map before realizing something, disappearing for a few minutes, and finally returning with yet another slightly-charred piece of paper.
+The reindeer spends a few minutes reviewing your hiking trail map before
+realizing something, disappearing for a few minutes, and finally returning with
+yet another slightly-charred piece of paper.

 The paper describes a second way to measure a trailhead called its *rating*.
+A
-A trailhead's rating is the *number of distinct hiking trails* which begin at that trailhead.
+trailhead's rating is the *number of distinct hiking trails* which begin at
+that trailhead.
 For example:

 ```
 .....0.